henrik429/Anomaly-Detection/README.md

 The average precision of the left and right precision-recall curve is 0.83 and 0.85, respectively.
 In the table beneath the outcomes of the metrics, precision, recall and F1-score, can be seen.
-The precision amount to 0.9481, the Recall to 0.9417 and the F1-score to 0.9449.
+The precision amounts to 0.9481, the Recall to 0.9417 and the F1-score to 0.9449.
 This metrics were computed by the binary scores.
 As the ALAD model, the reproduction outperformed each other method.
 Also, the results of the reproduction are highly comparable to those of the ALAD Paper.
-Even in precision the reproduction could exceed the one of the Paper.
+The precision of the reproduction could even exceed those of the Paper.

 <img src="pictures/KDD_table.png" width="400"/>